 Download the Foliar-Pak Aeration Recovery Program.

-There are numerous things to consider when planning for an aeration of greens surfaces.
+There are many things to consider when planning for an aeration of greens surfaces.
 Moisture management and growth regulator applications can play a large role in recovery, but the two most important factors are timing and nutritional inputs.
 By following these recommendations, you can ensure a quicker and healthier recovery of putting surfaces after fall aeration.

 As always, contact your Advanced Turf Solutions sales rep for information about these products and timing recommendations.